stefan-hoeck/idris2-tutorial/src/Tutorial/Predicates.md

 ```

 We could now define a command for extracting a single
-column from a CSV table:
+column from a CSV table.
+I just give a skeleton of an
+example here.
+You are free to try and embed this in the
+command-line application you implemented in earlier
+exercises.

 ```idris
 record Table where